kazetaos/install-media/README.md

 # install-media
-Build the ChimeraOS installation media.
+Build the Kazeta installation media.

 ## How to build

+The installer is offline, so you first need to build an OS image using the kazetaos/kazeta repository.
+Place the built image with extension `img.tar.xz` in `installer/airootfs/root/kazeta-2025-0_545b900.img.tar.xz`, then build the installation media following the instructions below.

-There are two methods of building the installation media for ChimeraOS.
-From an Arch based system or from a Docker container.
+There are two methods of building the installation media for Kazeta.
+Directly from an Arch based system or from a Docker container.

 ### Arch based systems
 On Arch the following packages will need to be installed: